daviderubio/garmin-run-gsheets-sync/README.md

 # 🏃🏽‍♂️ Garmin Run Data to Google Sheets Sync README

-Automatically syncs Garmin Connect Running data to Google Sheets daily.
+Automatically syncs Garmin Connect Running data to Google Sheets, runs daily.

 # What this project does?